atomgalaxy/points_of_order/slides.md

 `float`, `double` and `long double` are offering the iec559 ordering primitives.

-Lawrence Crowl deserves the shout-out for this one; while my own (joint) paper brought it home, he started it many years ago.
+Lawrence Crowl deserves the shout-out for this one; while my own (joint) paper brought it home, he started it many years ago with P0100.

 ## Strong Order